A Survey of Densest Subgraph Discovery on Large Graphs: DSD on undirected graphs

-The authors proposed an exact locally dense subgraph decomposition algorithm, based on the algorithm \texttt{Exact} \cite{goldberg1984finding}.
-The difference is that \texttt{Exact} only calculates $\alpha_1=\rho_{max}$, while the algorithm calculates a series of $\alpha_i$, where $k \leq n$ and each $\alpha$ corresponds to a locally dense subgraph.
-Specifically, the algorithm initializes $\alpha_0$ and $\alpha_k$, and then recursively calculates each $\alpha_i$ among them.
-During the search process, it checks whether the two subgraphs are consecutive.
-If they are continuous, the current branch is terminated.
-Otherwise, a new subgraph between the subgraphs will be found and added to the decomposition.
-The time complexity of the exact algorithm is $O(n^2m)$ since the maxflow algorithm is invoked at most $2k-3$ times.
-To improve the decomposition efficiency, the authors propose a 2-approximation algorithm based on \texttt{PeelApp}.
-The method is divided into two stages.
-The first stage runs \texttt{PeelApp} to obtain the densest subgraph of 2-approximation, and the second stage iteratively obtains the locally dense subgraphs, by gradually finding the subgraph that maximizes $d(B_j, B_{j-1})$ in all subgraphs.
-The time complexity of the algorithm is $O(m)$.
+An exact algorithm is proposed based on \texttt{Exact}~\cite{goldberg1984finding}.
+Unlike \texttt{Exact}, which computes only $\alpha_1=\rho^*$, this method computes a sequence $\{\alpha_i\}$ (with $k \le n$), each corresponding to a locally dense subgraph.
+It initializes boundary values and recursively identifies intermediate $\alpha_i$ by checking whether adjacent subgraphs are consecutive; otherwise, new subgraphs are inserted.
+The time complexity is $O(n \cdot t_{\text{Flow}})$, as max-flow is invoked at most $2k-3$ times.
+To improve efficiency, a 2-approximation algorithm based on \texttt{PeelApp} is proposed.
+It first computes a 2-approximate densest subgraph, then iteratively constructs the chain by selecting subgraphs maximizing $d(B_j,B_{j-1})$.
+This algorithm runs in $O(m)$ time.